armanbilge/BIOINF702/assignment3.md

 This requirement restricts either the complexity of the energy function, as it must be analytically differentiable, or increases the computational effort if numerical differentiation is used instead.
+For the above reasons, molecular dynamics simulations are best-suited for refinement of a fairly-accurate structure using a physics-based energy function [@LWZ09].

-On the other hand, Monte Carlo algorithms use large proposals to rapidly traverse the state space.
+On the other hand, Monte Carlo algorithms use large proposals to rapidly move through the model space.
+The design of these moves is critical to the algorithm's efficiency.
+QUARK, for example, implements 11 moves that operate at the residue-, segment-, and topology-level [@XZ12].
-The Monte Carlo algorithm samples structures according to the energy function at a given temperature, so for the algorithm to settle at the optimal structure the temperature is gradually lowered [@LWZ09].
+Using these moves, the Monte Carlo algorithm samples structures according to the energy function at a given temperature.
+The temperature is gradually lowered so that the algorithm eventually settles at a single, optimal structure [@LWZ09].
 This procedure is known as simulated annealing [@LWZ09].
 Although Monte Carlo with simulated annealing is not a greedy algorithm due to its use of the Metropolis criterion, if the algorithm is exploring a local